aswin2003/Real-Time-Stock-Price-Analysis-Pipeline/README.md

 This dashboard allows you to track stock prices, analyze trends, and make informed decisions.
 Explore historical data, monitor real-time updates, and gain valuable insights into the stock market.

-## Configuration

-- Configuration for various services, such as Kafka, Spark, InfluxDB, and Grafana, can be found in the `docker-compose.yml` file.

-- Environment variables can be configured in the `.env` file.

-## Contributing

-Contributions to this project are welcome!
-To contribute:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and submit a pull request.